 And disintegration is certainly not always positive.
 Dabrowski himself began developing his theory after a friend committed suicide—the ultimate negative disintegration.
 So let’s make the distinction between positive and negative disintegration clear.
 Here I’m paraphrasing some professional jargon in the Mental Growth‘s glossary:

-- Negative disintegration occurs when a person does not manage to harness his or her own capacity for growth.
+- Negative disintegration occurs when a person fails to harness her own capacity for growth.

 In other words, such people reintegrate at a higher level—that is, a level that is “more themselves” and less directed by whatever unhealthy beliefs have lodged in their heads, whether about their role in society, what constitutes success, the nature of happiness, or what have you.
 The process takes years and years.
 It also frequently involves sacrifices.

 Then there’s this thing that Dabrowski called overexcitability.
 We’re going to be diving into this in more depth in our next two issues, but basically, overexcitable people are physiologically wired to absorb and respond to significantly more stimuli than the average person.
 Unfortunately for them, that’s going to include more of the troubles and absurdities, as they take in too much information about the world around them, about the consequences of what’s unfolding, and how it will affect people.
 People with overexcitability find it harder to “just let it go,” where “it” could be perceived injustice, stupidity, suffering, cruelty, mortality, and so on.
 The overexcitable, therefore, often find themselves facing both internal and external conflicts.

 And it’s the internal conflict that fuels the process of positive disintegration.
 Overexcitable people are predisposed to develop what Dabrowski referred to in his day as “psychoneuroses.”
 The word isn’t used in diagnoses nowadays, but Merriam-Webster defines it as a neurosis based on emotional conflict in which an impulse that has been blocked seeks expression in a disguised response or symptom.
 This could manifest as anxiety, depression, interpersonal or intrapersonal conflict, or any number of other mild, moderate, or severe symptoms of maladjustment.
 Here’s a sample of what Dabrowski had to say on the subject, from positivedisintegration.com: